danielmenzen/epaxos/README.md

 ### This fork

-This fork is for EPaxos debug only.
-Some files will be deleted or will be totatally different from the original.
+**This fork is for EPaxos debug only.** Some files will be deleted or will be totatally different from the original.

+**I'm keeping the binaries in the repo as well.
+Not using gitignore for now**

+**In the forks directory, I included the https://github.com/go-distributed/epaxos for testing purposes.**

 All information below is from the EPaxos original repository.

 EPaxos
 ======